mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

-# Overview of Reinforcement Learning (Optional Material)
+# Overview of Reinforcement Learning

 Reinforcement Learning has been used in various applications such as robotics, game playing, recommendation systems, etc. Reinforcement Learning (RL) is a broad topic and we will only cover aspects RL that I use myself.